List of Megadeth band members: History

 In May 2004, Mustaine returned to his newest recordings, intended as a solo effort, but because of outstanding contractual obligations with the band's European label EMI, he was forced to release one more album under the "Megadeth" name.
 Mustaine decided to reform the band, and contacted the Rust in Peace line-up to re-record backing tracks on his latest songs.
 While drummer Nick Menza initially signed on, Marty Friedman and David Ellefson were both unable to come to an agreement with Mustaine.
-Chris Poland was hired by Mustaine to contribute only with guitar solos to the new album.
+Chris Poland was hired by Mustaine to contribute guitar solos for the new album.
+This marked the first time since the Rust in Peace demos that the two musicians had worked together.

+Poland opted to serve as a studio musician only, as he wished to remain focused on his own jazz fusion project, Ohm.
 Megadeth began a world tour in October 2004, enlisting bassist James MacDonough and guitarist Glen Drover.
-While in rehearsal for the tour, newly returned drummer Nick Menza once again parted ways with the band, as he was unable to prepare for the physical demands of a full U.S. tour.
+While in rehearsal for the tour, newly returned drummer Menza was let go from the band, as, according to Mustaine, he was unable to prepare for the physical demands of a full U.S. tour.
 He was replaced five days before the first show by Shawn Drover, brother of new guitarist Glen Drover.
 In February 2006, MacDonough left the band, citing "personal differences" for his decision, and was replaced by bassist James LoMenzo.
 Two years later, Dave Mustaine announced that Glen Drover had quit Megadeth to focus on his family.
 He was replaced by Chris Broderick.
 On February 8, 2010, David Ellefson rejoined the band, replacing James LoMenzo.

 In late November 2014, Shawn Drover quit the band after ten years, wanting to pursue his own musical interests.
 This was quickly followed by the departure of Chris Broderick, due to artistic and musical differences.
 Ellefson denied rumors that the band would disband, and said he and Mustaine would continue working on new music.

 In early 2015, Megadeth announced that Brazilian guitarist Kiko Loureiro was hired as the new guitar player for the band to record Megadeth's fifteenth studio album alongside Lamb of God's drummer, Chris Adler.
 On July 7, 2016, Soilwork's Dirk Verbeuren was announced as Megadeth's new drummer.

 Ellefson was dismissed from Megadeth amid allegations of sexual misconduct on May 14, 2021.
-Months later, former bassist James LoMenzo returned to the line-up for the Metal Tour Of The Year.
-LoMenzo officially became the band’s new bassist in 2022.
+Former bassist James LoMenzo returned to the line-up in August for the Metal Tour Of The Year.
+LoMenzo officially became the band's new bassist in May 2022.

+In September 2023, Kiko Loureiro announced he would be taking a break from the tour in order to spend time with his children, with Wintersun's Teemu Mäntysaari filling in for the rest of the tour.
+However, in November 2023, Kiko stated he would be extending his break, entering an indefinite hiatus, while Mustaine confirmed that the band would go on with Mäntysaari as guitarist.
+That same month, Loureiro confirmed that he had left the band.